Website Navigation for Screen Readers

 • Faculty receive hundreds of emails per day and have many other obligations.
 A lack of response is not a personal slight.

 • Polite persistence is key.
-You are not stalking or harassing and you will not get blocked; you are professionally following up.
+You are not stalking or harassing, and you will not get blocked; you are professionally following up.

 Be punctual